(DWI) and (DUI) FAQs

 A traffic violation does not give the officer(s) authority to start a DWI investigation, namely requesting submission portable breathalyzer or a Field Sobriety Test.
 The officer must provide objective facts that you are impaired.
 Officers have found away around this, if you look at your police report or complaint, I can almost guarantee you will see some variation of “bloodshot and watery eyes” and “emanating the odor of alcohol.”
 Why?
 Because these are two indicators of impairment that are very challenging to overcome.
 Body-camera and dash-camera footage cannot prove the officer did not smell alcohol on your breath, and often do not show your eyes with enough clarity to rebut the officer’s testimony.

 You need a DWI attorney with a unique approach.
 To dispute this, I pull public records of police reports involving the arresting officer in DWI charges.
 Most of the time, you will find the officers sight the same indicators.
-This goes to their credibility.
+This can go to their credibility.
 It’s hard to believe everyone who drinks displays bloodshot and watery eyes, and therefore, their testimony is not credible.
-While creditability determinations are not made at a pre-trial stage, the trustworthiness of their testimony is.
+While creditability determinations are not made at a pre-trial stage, the inherent trustworthiness of their statements can raise argument in certain cases.

 When can an officer arrest me for DWI or DUI?